EV vs gas — 5-year cost calculator

 Five-year fuel cost — the biggest swing variable

 At 12,000 miles/year, a 30 MPG gas car burns 400 gallons.
 At $3.50/gal, that's $1,400/year, or $7,000 over 5 years.
-The same miles in a 3.5 mi/kWh EV at $0.16/kWh costs $549/year, or $2,743 over 5 years.
-The fuel savings alone is ~$4,250 over 5 years — but that's heavily dependent on where you live (Hawaii electricity is $0.40+/kWh; Washington is $0.10).
+Drive the same miles in a 3.5 mi/kWh EV at $0.16/kWh and you spend $549/year, or $2,743 over 5 years.
+The fuel savings alone come to $4,257 over 5 years.
+But that number swings hard with where you plug in: Hawaii electricity runs $0.40+/kWh, while Washington sits closer to $0.10.

 EV registration surcharges eat 20-30% of fuel savings